SabaSulakvelidze/Final_Project/README.md

 **Database:**
 - Hibernate (as JPA implementation)
-- H2 Database (for testing and development)
+- PostgreSQL (for testing and development)

 **Build Tool:**
 - Maven